 Giving them the crumbs under the table.

-Whilst Jesus was visiting Tyre and Sidon, a Canaanite woman woman and asked him to heal her daughter.
+Whilst Jesus was visiting Tyre and Sidon, a Canaanite woman asked him to heal her daughter.
 Of what the girl was to be cured of is unimportant, in the context of this article.

 When Jesus spoke to her, he said something that probably seems odd to most people, it did to me.
 He said “It is not right to take the children’s bread and toss it to the dogs” (Mat.
 15: 26 NIVUK).
 Her reply: “Yes it is, Lord.
 Even the dogs eat the crumbs that fall from their master’s table.”
 (Mat.
 15: 27 NIVUK).
 As a result of the woman’s reply Jesus healed her daughter, but what had the dogs got to do with anything?